What are the different types of insect repellent?

 You can choose from these forms, depending on your preference:

-- is the newest kind of insect repellent.
+- Mosquito patch - is the newest kind of insect repellent.
 It is made of 100% natural and safe vitamin B1.
 It is small, transdermal skin patch that is very easy to use.
 Simply slap it onto your skin and it does its work naturally.
-Mosquito repelling bracelets

-- are specially designed clip on bracelets or simply clip on devices that are made with either chemical or natural insect repellent pellets inside.
+- Mosquito repelling bracelets - are specially designed clip on bracelets or simply clip on devices that are made with either chemical or natural insect repellent pellets inside.
 These are ideal for babies or those who prefer not to apply anything on their skin.
-These can be used either as a bracelet or clipped on bags, chairs, prams etc. Mosquito repellent devices
+These can be used either as a bracelet or clipped on bags, chairs, prams etc.

-- are various types of devices that emit a repellent fragrance usually through the process of burning.
+- Mosquito repellent devices - are various types of devices that emit a repellent fragrance usually through the process of burning.
 These may come in the form of candles, coils or Thermacell products.
-Electronic repellents

 What are the active ingredients used in insect repellents?
 DEET